Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/pic32mzef_motion_surveillance/readme.md

 ## Description:

-> The Motion Surveillance application detects a motion in front of the ArduCAM (camera) using the PIR Click (motion sensor) board.
+> The Motion Surveillance application detects a motion in front of the Arducam Mega (camera module) using the PIR Click (motion sensor) board.
 ArduCAM captures an image with resolution 320x240 and stores the image in an external storage device (microSD Card).
 Additionally, the application demonstrates a live preview of captured images.

 > The live preview of captured images is demonstrated by running an HTTP web server on the development board.
 The user connects to the webserver through an internet browser and view the live preview of the captured images.